allennrbc/Software-Tools-Spring-2024/README.md

 This practice is insidious because it subjects workers to dynamic schedules which confounds a worker’s ability to manage caring for family or scheduling a second job.

 Think tanks and State legislatures offer ideas that could be expanded to the federal level.
 Case in point is [the report](https://www.epi.org/publication/still-falling-short-on-hours-and-pay-part-time-work-becoming-new-normal/) “Still falling short on hours and pay.
-Part-time work becoming [the] new normal” from the Economic Policy Institute by Lonnie Gold published on December 5, 2016.
+Part-time work becoming [the] new normal” from the Economic Policy Institute by Lonnie Golden published on December 5, 2016.

 ## Policy Recommendation
+One policy highlighted by Golden is a San Jose city ordinance that "requires San Jose employers to offer newly available working hours to qualified part-time employees before hiring more part-time staff or temporary employees."
+The policy [went into effect in 2017](https://www.shrm.org/topics-tools/employment-law-compliance/complying-san-joses-minimum-wage-opportunity-to-work-ordinance).
 Our recommendation is to adopt the San Jose, CA 2017 policy because it has a proven track record and would be consistent with a future update to federal tax code reversing rules regarding exclusion of part-timers from many types of benefits, which currently make it attractive for employers to hire more part-time than full-time employees if benefits are increasing in cost more than wage compensation.

 [(see Lambert, Fugiel, and Henly 2014)](https://cpb-us-w2.wpmucdn.com/voices.uchicago.edu/dist/5/1068/files/2018/05/managingprecariousworkschedules_11.11.2015-qmnh8j.pdf)